 Static web pages you can create from within a marketing automation platform without the help of your technology team.
 They often host a form to download an offer.

-Lead scoring is the process of creating a rating system for your leads based on criteria.
+This is the process of creating a rating system for your leads based on criteria.
 The lead score is used to identify how qualified a contact is for the sales team.
-Generally lead scores are built from demographic and behavioral data.
+However, lead scores are built from demographic and behavioral data.

-Landmark emails are the messages that celebrate customer landmarks like birthdays, major milestones, or anniversaries as a customer.
+Emails are the messages that celebrate customer landmarks, for instance like birthdays, major milestones, or anniversaries as a customer.

 Multi-Channel Marketing Automation: